 To make matters worse, large patches of sargassum on the surface waters may block sunlight to coral reefs, or deplete oxygen levels in the ocean, leading to compromised growth and even some marine life die-offs.

-It’s clear that the GASB poses an ongoing threat to Caribbean tourism – but luckily for some destinations like Cozumel, they’re able to skirt such issues thanks to their strategic leeward orientation.
+It’s clear that the GASB poses an ongoing threat to Caribbean tourism – but luckily for some destinations like Cozumel, they’re able to skirt such issues thanks to their strategic leeward orientation and their robust prevention efforts.

 It’s really lucky that Cozumel’s main tourism and residential areas have been mostly unscathed by the great Atlantic Sargassum belt.
 With its leeward orientation, the Island has managed to avoid most of the seaweed pileups that have become all too common in nearby Caribbean islands.